 In this article, we’re going to learn how to implement paging in ASP.NET Core Web API.
 Paging (pagination) is one of the most important concepts in building RESTful APIs.

-As a matter of fact, we don’t want to return a collection of all resources when querying our API.
+We don’t want to return a collection of all resources when querying our API.
 That can cause performance issues and it’s in no way optimized for public or private APIs.
 It can cause massive slowdowns and even application crashes in severe cases.

 The source code for this article can be found on the GitHub repo.
 If you want to follow along with the article, you can use the start branch and if you want to get the final solution or if you get stuck, switch to the end branch.

 NOTE: Some degree of previous knowledge is needed to follow this article.
-It relies heavily on the ASP.NET Core Web API series on Code Maze, so if you are not sure how to set up the database or how the underlying architecture works, we strongly suggest you go through the series.
+It relies heavily on the ASP.NET Core Web API series on Code Maze, so if you are unsure how to set up the database or how the underlying architecture works, we strongly suggest you go through the series.

 VIDEO: Paging in ASP.NET Core Web API Video.